 The first local authority outdoor education centre: White Hall

 Talented climber Jack Longland (later to be knighted) became the Director of Education for Derbyshire in 1949.
 Anyone who has climbed Longlands on Cloggy using modern equipment, or marvelled at how anyone could have climbed Javellin Blade on Idwal wearing boots from the 1930’s, will appreciate his exceptional ability!
-He was also an accomplished mountaineer and was on the 1933 Everest expedition where his leadership and courage were demonstrated when he led six sherpas down from near the summit at 8200 metres (27,000 feet) in white-out conditions.
+He was also an accomplished mountaineer and was on the 1933 Everest expedition where his leadership and courage were demonstrated when he led 6 sherpas down from near the summit at 8,200 metres (27,000 feet) in white-out conditions.

-White Hall’s first residential outdoor education course ran in 1951 from 26 February to 2 March for a group of boys from Spring Bank School, New Mills.
+White Hall’s first residential outdoor education course ran from 26 February to 2 March 1951 for a group of boys from Spring Bank School, New Mills.
 Walking to local rock faces or longer walks with bivouacs was the main transport of the day until a mini bus and old Land Rover were acquired.
-Over the next seven years, White Hall’s reputation grew as more Derbyshire young people came to stay and teachers reported back on the positive effects the experience had had on their students.
+Over the next 7 years, White Hall’s reputation grew as more Derbyshire young people came to stay and teachers reported back on the positive effects the experience had on their students.
 The ‘educational experiment’ was seen as a success and began to be taken up by other local authorities.

 Recognition for Derbyshire County Council and White Hall was to come in the form of Royal approval with a visit in 1958 by Prince Philip, Duke of Edinburgh.
 He watched a group canoeing on Whaley Bridge canal and a climbing session at Castle Naze.
 To reach the foot of the cliff at Castle Naze, the Duke needed to walk uphill for 10 minutes so was given a pair of White Hall wellingtons to wear.
 Story has it that the Duke’s shoes were somehow mislaid on his return, so he had to leave for his next engagement wearing the wellies!
-Somewhere in the Palace may sit a pair of White Hall wellingtons.
+Somewhere in the palace may sit a pair of White Hall wellingtons.
 If you are ever there, you’ll recognise them by the holes punched in the tops to mark the size.
 A system that is still in use today.

-To skip over the next fifty years would seem to be an injustice for all those who have worked at White Hall, attended courses here, been assessed for outdoor qualifications and have been influential in outdoor education for the benefit of so many.
+To skip over the next 50 years would seem to be an injustice for all those who have worked at White Hall, attended courses here, been assessed for outdoor qualifications and have been influential in outdoor education for the benefit of so many.
 Staff from the centre have played their part in setting up the mountain leader scheme, the cave leadership scheme and local accreditations in climbing and mountain biking which have allowed thousands of people to experience the outdoors safely.
-Some of the greats within the outdoor world have played their part in White Hall's history; Eric Byne, Geoff Sutton, Joe Brown, Don Morrison, Eric Langmuir, Doug Scott, Simon Nadin and Sam Whittaker, to name but a few.
+Some of the greats within the outdoor world have played their part in White Hall's history - Eric Byne, Geoff Sutton, Joe Brown, Don Morrison, Eric Langmuir, Doug Scott, Simon Nadin and Sam Whittaker, to name but a few.

-At the time of our 60th anniversary in 2011, we estimated that over one million young people from all parts of Derbyshire had walked through the front doors of White Hall.
+At the time of our 60th anniversary in 2011, we estimated that over 1 million young people from all parts of Derbyshire had walked through the front doors of White Hall.
 Add in all the young people who have participated in outdoor activities because their teachers or youth workers had been trained and assessed at White Hall and that figure could be double or even treble.

 So has White Hall as an outdoor activities centre changed?
 Yes and no. Education has developed, government and local priorities have evolved and young people's expectations change.
 White Hall hasn't sat on its laurels but has developed and adapted to meet the challenges of today and even to prepare for tomorrow!
 However, at its core, it remains the warm welcoming house on the hill where visitors can have life-changing experiences, eat well, sleep well and have fun!